 The abstract should be a complete, succinct summary of your entire project.
 Summarising is being able to identify and highlight key points using as few words as possible.

 2. Not paraphrasing your own work

-Summarising includes paraphrasing.
-Paraphrasing is when you use your own words to convey meaning from another source, even if that other source is your own writing.
-One common mistake authors make in abstracts is to copy entire sentences from different parts of their paper.
-This is not summarising and it is not paraphrasing.
+Paraphrasing is when you use your own words to convey meaning from another source, with the aim of improving clarity.
+Paraphrasing often includes summarising.
+One common mistake is to copy entire sentences from different parts of the paper into the abstract.
+This is not summarising or paraphrasing.